iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 `dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry bootstrapping DVC manually.
-It will prompt you wth a few simple questions and create a basic `dvc.yaml` file, as well as other <abbr>metafiles</abbr> with sane default values.
+It will prompt you with a few simple questions and create a basic `dvc.yaml` file, as well as other <abbr>metafiles</abbr> with sane default values.
 You can review these files and commit them to Git to begin using DVC Experiments quickly.